Queensland Sport and Athletics Centre: History

-The stadium is still actively used by athletes at a local, State and National level Many local clubs such as Thompson Estate and Eastern Suburbs Athletics use it regularly for training.
+The stadium is still actively used by athletes at a local, State and National level.
+Many local clubs such as Thompson Estate and Eastern Suburbs Athletics use it regularly for training.

 The stadium has also permitted students of the neighbouring Griffith University (Nathan campus) to use its expansive carpark, free of charge.
 This is due to the relatively low availability of parking as well as the cost of parking on the campus (there is no free parking).
 Students who don't mind the ten-minute walk from the stadium take advantage of the large carpark.

+In April 2023, a Right to Information application by Brisbane Times revealed plans for QSAC to be modified to become a temporary home for the Brisbane Lions AFL club while their home stadium, the Gabba, is demolished and rebuilt for the 2032 Summer Olympics.

+It is planned that the athletics events at the 2032 Brisbane Olympics will be held at the stadium.